-Of all types of car accident, those accidents involving large trucks such as 18-wheels and other large commercial vehicles are often the most devastating.
+Of all types of motor vehicle accidents, those accidents involving large trucks such as 18-wheels and other large commercial vehicles are often the most devastating.
 Due to the sheer sizes, weights, and volumes of cargo involved in the crash, they are likely to leave accident victims with catastrophic injuries.

 Not only this, there are a number of ways that a trucking company will commonly be negligent and increase the likelihood of an accident.
 There is also the fact to be considered that a truck driver, trucking company, or a number of third parties involved may bear responsibility for the accident.
 This makes this type of personal injury case more complex.

 All of this means you need the best commercial vehicle or 18-wheeler accident lawyer on your side, in order to give you the best chance of achieving the level of compensation you deserve.
-Here at Abraham Watkins, our personal injury lawyer team has been practicing for over 70 years.
+Here at Abraham Watkins, our team of personal injury lawyers have been practicing for over 70 years.
 We are happy to offer everyone a confidential free consultation at no obligation.

 To find out how we could help with your trucking accident case, call us today at 713-535-9319.

 As mentioned above, cases where passenger vehicles collide with a large truck, semi-truck, 18-wheeler or other large commercial vehicle often inflict significant injuries.

 - Severe neck and back injuries;

 - Internal bleeding or other internal injuries due to blunt-force trauma;

 - Brain injuries and traumatic brain injuries; and

 - Whiplash or other spinal injuries.